Learn about the Contributions of Famous Black Mathematicians

 Benjamin Banneker (1731-1806)

-Benjamin Banneker was a primarily self-educated mathematician and astronomer.
-He is best known for building America’s first clock at the age of 24.
-He also was able to accurately forecast lunar and solar eclipses.
+Benjamin Banneker was a self-educated mathematician and astronomer.
+Most notably, he built America’s first clock at age 24.
+Additionally, he was able to accurately forecast lunar and solar eclipses.

 Elbert Frank Cox (1895-1969)

-Elbert Frank Cox was the first black American ever to receive a PhD in Mathematics (1925, Cornell University).
-In his 40-year long teaching career, he taught at Howard University and West Virginia State College.
+Elbert Frank Cox was the first Black American to receive a PhD in Mathematics (1925, Cornell University).
+During his 40-year-long teaching career, he taught at Howard University and West Virginia State College.

-The National Association of Mathematicians established the Cox-Talbot Address in his honor, which is annually delivered at the NAM’s national meetings.
-The Elbert F. Cox Scholarship Fund, which is used to help black students pursue studies, is also named in his honor.
+The National Association of Mathematicians established the Cox-Talbot Address, which is delivered at annual national meetings in Cox’s honor.
+The Elbert F. Cox Scholarship Fund, which helps black students pursue studies, is also named in his honor.

 Dudley Weldon Woodard (1881-1965)

-Dudley Woodard was the second black to earn a PhD in mathematics (1928, University of Pennsylvania).
+Dudley Woodard was the second Black American to earn a PhD in mathematics (1928, University of Pennsylvania).
 He established the mathematics graduate program at Howard University.
-Praised as one of the greatest black mathematicians of all time, Woodard had many incredible accomplishments.
+Praised as one of the greatest Black mathematicians of all time, Woodard had many incredible accomplishments.

 Dudley Weldon Woodard